10 Best AI Agent Frameworks Compared (2026)

 This matters more than features:

-- .NET or Java teams: Semantic Kernel offers multi-language support beyond Python.
+- Enterprise .NET or Java teams: Semantic Kernel offers the best multi-language support.

 3. What Are Your Production Requirements?